alex00pep/my-k3s-cluster/README.md

-# My K3s cluster - Automated K3s setup on RaspberryPi
+# My K3s cluster - Automated K3s setup
-Kubernetes cluster setup on Raspberry Pi
+Kubernetes cluster setup

 ## Step 1: Use an isolated container based on Ansible as your management station and install the ansible.posix collection